-Have you ever been annoyed by tiny flying insects that seem to appear every time you water your houseplants?
-Those are gnats, more specifically, they are most likely "fungus gnats."
-These gnats are attracted to the damp soil in which your houseplants sit.
-They need the moist soil as a haven to lay their eggs and the organic matter in the soil to feed their larvae.
-Besides being annoying, this feeding behavior can do serious damage to plants.
+If you're annoyed by tiny flying insects that seem to appear every time you water your houseplants, you're probably dealing with gnats—more specifically, fungus gnats.
+These pests are attracted to the damp soil of potted houseplants.
+They need the moist soil as a haven to lay their eggs, and the organic matter in the soil feeds their larvae.
+Besides being annoying, this feeding behavior can damage your plants.

 The good news is that fungus gnats do not bite people or pets.
 The adult gnats don’t do much damage to plants, either; rather, it’s the larvae that will munch on your plant's tiny feeder roots, limiting the plant's ability to take up nutrients and stunting its growth.
 This is more of a problem in nurseries, where susceptible young seedlings are grown in damp conditions.
 While you may not be growing your plants in a nursery or greenhouse setting, with a large enough population, they can pose a threat to common houseplants, too.
 If you notice these gnats flitting about and your plants seem to wilt for no reason, it could be root damage being caused by the feeding larvae.

 3 Ways to Get Rid of Fungus Gnats

 If you do find a fungus gnat problem, try to quarantine the infected pots away from other houseplants, so the problem does not get worse or spread.
 Since both the majority of the life of fungus gnats and the damage they do take place when they are in the soil, this is a good place to begin targeting them.

 The easiest first step is to allow the soil to remain dry for several days before watering again.
 Both the eggs and the larvae will eventually die off in dry soil.
 Also, remove any standing water from runoff saucers.
 Another easy tip is to use a sterile potting mix because there is not as much organic matter for the young to feed on.